 - No longer experiencing your usual pregnancy symptoms

 If you suspect that you might be having a miscarriage, you should contact your local maternity ward or pregnancy unit as soon as possible.
+For more information about a miscarriage in early pregnancy, you can read our article 5 weeks pregnant miscarriage.

 Why not check out our article Can cinnamon cause a miscarriage?